jluebeck/FaNDOM/README.md

 ## Installation

 FaNDOM requires `cmake 3.1` or higher.
 This should already be satisfied on most modern Unix systems.
 To check your cmake version, type `cmake --version`.
-If using the GNU GCC compiler, `GNU 5.0.0` or higher is required (also standard on most modern Unix systems).
+FaNDOM has been tested on Ubuntu >=16.04, Mac OSX and CentOS 7.

 To install FaNDOM, do